LukeClancy/dynamic-records-meritfront/README.md

 2.0.2
 - major changes to the gem
 - many methods changed names from headache... to dynamic... but I threw in some aliases so both work
 - when using dynamic_sql (headache_sql), if you select a column name that doesn't officialy exist on that model, it gets put in the new attr_accessor called dynamic.
-This allows for more dynamic usage of AR.
+This allows for more dynamic usage of AR and avoids conflicts with its interal workings (which assume every attribute corresponds to an actual table-column).
-- dynamic_sql can be configured to return a hash rather than the current default which is a ActiveRecord::Response object, this can be configured with the DYNAMIC_SQL_RAW variable on your abstract class (usually ApplicationRecord) or per-request with the new :raw option on dynamic_sql
+- dynamic_sql can be configured to return a hash rather than the current default which is a ActiveRecord::Response object, this can be configured with the DYNAMIC_SQL_RAW variable on your abstract class (usually ApplicationRecord) or per-request with the new :raw option on dynamic_sql.
+The hash is way better but I made it optional for backwards compat.
 - dynamic_instaload_sql is now a thing.
 It seems to be more efficient than preloading.
 See more above.
 - the output of dynamic_instaload_sql can be made more useful with dynamic_attach.
 See more above.